michaelsbradleyjr/vps-setup/README.md

 Changes will not be noticeable until I logout / login again.
 A [complete listing](http://www.iana.org/assignments/language-subtag-registry) of language and region codes is hosted on IANA's website.

+# Automatic updates

+I may or may not configure my VPS for some level of automatic updates, e.g. for security updates.
+In any case, the (version specific) [instructions for doing so](https://help.ubuntu.com/11.04/serverguide/C/automatic-updates.html) may be found on Ubuntu's official help site.

 # Install some helpful things

 This new VPS is probably bare-bones in terms of installed software, so I'll now add some basic packages: